quietfanatic/verdant-fang/README.md

 confront the evil within!

 This game was made for Strawberry Jam 8.
-The theme of the jam is sexuality, so I packed a bunch of things I find sexy into this game, such as:
+The theme of the jam is sexuality, so I packed a bunch of things I find erotic into this game, such as:
   - Snakes
   - Caves
   - Strong women
   - Transformation scenes
   - Slightly unfair level design
-  - Moddable game content (with a text editor)
+  - Moddable game content (use a text editor)

 This game contains content that may disturb some people, including:
   - Blood (can be turned off)